Statistical separation of weak gravitational lensing and intrinsic ellipticities based on galaxy colour information: Summary

 \section{Summary}

 Subject of this investigation was the use of colour information to differentiate between intrinsic ellipticity correlations of galaxies and the weak gravitational lensing signal.
+We operate under the assumptions that $(i)$ the large-scale structure follows Gaussian statistics on large scales, $(ii)$ intrinsic shapes of elliptical galaxies follows the linear tidal shearing model, $(iii)$ intrinsic shapes of spiral galaxies follows the quadratic tidal torquing model, $(iv)$ gravitational lensing is universal and linear in the tidal shear, and $(v)$ it is possible to classify galaxies on the basis of colour information to obey one of the two alignment mechanisms. $(vi)$ shape and redshift measurements for the cosmic shear analysis are under control.
+Based on the fact that lensing is universal and affects all galaxy shapes in an identical way irrespective of galaxy type it is possible to find linear combinations of ellipticity fields measured for spiral and elliptical galaxies that do not contain any lensing signal and only retain shape correlations due to intrinsic alignments.
+It should be emphasised that this is possible without any assumption about the details of gravitational lensing or of the intrinsic alignment models.
+Intrinsic alignments that have been separated in this way from the lensing signal, can be measured on the basis of Euclid's weak lensing data set with a high statistical significance.
+The subject of this investigation was the use of colour information to differentiate between intrinsic ellipticity correlations of galaxies and the weak gravitational lensing signal.
 We operate under the assumptions that $(i)$ the large-scale structure follows Gaussian statistics on large scales, $(ii)$ intrinsic shapes of elliptical galaxies follows the linear tidal shearing model, $(iii)$ intrinsic shapes of spiral galaxies follows the quadratic tidal torquing model, $(iv)$ gravitational lensing is universal and linear in the tidal shear, and $(v)$ it is possible to classify galaxies on the basis of colour information to obey one of the two alignment mechanisms.
 Based on the fact that lensing is universal and affects all galaxy shapes in an identical way irrespective of galaxy type it is possible to find linear combinations of ellipticity fields measured for spiral and elliptical galaxies that do not contain any lensing signal and only retain shape correlations due to intrinsic alignments.
 It should be emphasised that this is possible without any assumption about the details of gravitational lensing or of the intrinsic alignment models.
 Intrinsic alignments that have been separated in this way from the lensing signal, can be measured on the basis of Euclid's weak lensing data set with a high statistical significance.